Generic Name: clobazam

 - Tell your healthcare provider right away if you become pregnant while taking ONFI.
 You and your healthcare provider will decide if you should take ONFI while you are pregnant.

-- Children born to mothers receiving benzodiazepine medications (including ONFI) late in pregnancy may be at some risk of experiencing breathing problems, feeding problems, dangerously low body temperature, and withdrawal symptoms.
+- Babies born to mothers receiving benzodiazepine medications (including ONFI) late in pregnancy may be at some risk of experiencing breathing problems, feeding problems, dangerously low body temperature, and withdrawal symptoms.

 - If you become pregnant while taking ONFI, talk to your healthcare provider about registering with the North American Antiepileptic Drug Pregnancy Registry.
 You can register by calling 1-888-233-2334.
 For more information about the registry go to http://www.aedpregnancyregistry.org.
 The purpose of this registry is to collect information about the safety of antiepileptic drugs during pregnancy.